frdmn/blog.frd.mn/src/posts/2014-10-19_install-nginx-php-fpm-mysql-and-phpmyadmin-on-os-x-mavericks-using-homebrew.md

 ## Setup auto start

 Create a folder for the LaunchAgents and symlink the start/stop service:

 ```shell
 mkdir -p ~/Library/LaunchAgents
 ln -sfv /usr/local/opt/php56/homebrew.mxcl.php56.plist ~/Library/LaunchAgents/
 ```

-Now try to start PHP-FPM:
+Now try to start *PHP-FPM*:

 ```shell
 launchctl load -w ~/Library/LaunchAgents/homebrew.mxcl.php56.plist
 ```

-Make sure PHP-FPM is running.
-To do so, you can check if there is an open listener on port `9000`:
+Assure *PHP-FPM* is running.
+To do so, check if there is an open listener on port `9000`:

 ```shell
 lsof -Pni4 | grep LISTEN | grep php